Do You Need a Dermatologist for Botox or Fillers?

 Cosmetic surgery, on the other hand, focuses on body enhancement.
 Many people opt to undergo plastic surgery to achieve the body or feature that they desire.

-Botox and fillers are both examples of cosmetic surgery.
-Other examples of cosmetic surgery are:
+Botox and fillers are both examples of cosmetic injections, not surgeries, examples of cosmetic surgery are:

 - Tummy tuck